Trainzguy2472/PAQS-Calculation-Tools/README.md

 ## 📖 Citation
 If you use or adapt this tool, please cite:
 > Matthew Cheng.
-(2025). *Pedestrian Access Quality Score: A New Metric for Evaluating Urban Pedestrian Conditions* (Master’s Thesis, University of California, Berkeley).
-[GitHub Repository URL]
+(2025). *Holistically Evaluating Pedestrian Access Quality in the Transit Station Polygon Vicinity* (Master’s Thesis, University of California, Berkeley). https://github.com/Trainzguy2472/PAQS-Calculation-Tools

 ## 🧾 License
 This project is made available under the [MIT License](LICENSE), allowing free use with attribution.